elv3n12/MoodeLCDScript/README.md

 ## Features

 - **USB DAC detection** : Shows "SELECT PC-USB IN ON ROTEL AMP" if the USB DAC is not detected.
+(To be custimsed for your needs)
 - **Automatic CD Ripping Display** : Shows rip progress and status (integration with abcde).
-- **Spotify Display** : Shows title, artist, album from a spotmeta file.
+- **Spotify Streaming Display** : Shows title, artist, album from a spotmeta file.
-- **MPD Display** : Shows track, artist, album and real-time progress bar.
+- **MPD Display** : Shows track, artist, album and real-time progress bar (Custom CGRAM Characters).
 - **Text scrolling** : Titles/artists/albums scroll if too long for the display.
 - **Custom Idle Mode** : Splash screen with current time.